PROTECTION OF YOUR PERSONAL DATA

 7. Who has access to your personal data and to whom is it disclosed?

 Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.

 Furthermore, access to your personal data can be provided to external contractors working on behalf of and under contractual agreement with the Commission service owning the websites and engaged in creation, maintenance, management, and archiving of websites according to the “need to know” principle.

 The information we collect will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.

 8. What are your rights and how can you exercise them?

 You have specific rights as a ‘data subject’ under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725, in particular the right to access, rectify or erase your personal data and the right to restrict the processing of your personal data.
 Where applicable, you also have the right to object to the processing or the right to data portability.

-You have consented to provide your personal data to us for the present processing operation and you can withdraw your consent at any time by notifying the Data Controller.
-The withdrawal will not affect the lawfulness of the processing carried out before you have withdrawn the consent.
+You have consented to provide your personal data for the present processing operation.
+You can withdraw your consent at any time by notifying Unit F.4.
+The withdrawal will not affect the lawfulness of the processing carried out before you withdrew your consent.